EnvisionDoc/iam/managing_users.md

 ### Step 1: Import an External User
 1. In the EnOS console, click **IAM > User** from the left navigation panel.
 2. In the **External User** tab, Click **Import User**.
 3. In the pop-up window, enter the full username of the external user.
-If the name is correct, the detailed information of the user will be displayed in the dialog.
+If the name is correct, the detailed information of the user will display in the dialog.
 Then click **Confirm**.
-4. Click **Next** to create .
+4. Click **Next**.

-### Step 2: Grant Permission

-Granting permission for an external user is the same as for an internal user.

 ## Adding and Authorizing an LDAP User